Treatment

 Examples of Common Issues I Treat

-I assess and treat your muscle, fascia and connective tissue, using an appropriate combination of traditional sports massage and soft tissue therapy techniques:
+I assess and treat your muscle, fascia and connective tissue, using a combination of traditional sports massage and soft tissue therapy techniques:

 Effleurage & Petrissage

 Gentle to moderate pressure massage long strokes and gentle manipulation of muscles in all directions.
-This helps relax and warm up muscles in preparation for more heavy pressure work, stimulates blood circulation, and enables me to assess muscle condition.
+This helps relax and warm up muscles in preparation for more targeted work, and enables me to assess muscle condition.
 It feels really good and is typically what makes up Swedish massage.

 Therapeutic Alliance